Home » Health Conditions » Pain Problems » Arthritis Prevention

 Crack-Addicts: The Urban Myth of Knuckle-Cracking and Arthritis

 Anyone who’s old enough to remember a time before the Internet can appreciate that we now live in a brave and strange new world of information overload.
-The answer to any quandary, trivial or dire, is merely a search away for any middle-class citizen with a desktop, laptop or mobile device.
+The answer to any quandary, trivial or dire, is merely a Google search away for any middle-class citizen with a desktop, laptop or mobile device.
 Overall, this is a positive, and we at Nutralegacy.com would argue that this floating encyclopedia leaves far less room in our lives for some of the more useless myths, urban legends and old wives’ tales of yesteryear.
 Several of the most invalid of these claims concern personal health.
 For instance, going outside with wet hair doesn’t necessarily give you a cold, swallowed gum doesn’t stay in your stomach for seven years, and as any pubescent young man will learn, masturbation doesn’t cause hairy palms or blindness.
 Most of these silly old wives’ tales have been disproven to the general public through a sufficient combination of clinical research, empirical knowledge and/or reruns of MythBusters.
 However, a select few seem to linger like nagging little thorns in the side of civilization.
 One such example is that cracking your knuckles inevitably leads to osteoarthritis, and it’s this particular urban legend that we will tackle here.

 Knuckle-cracking